Budget Traveler’s Guide To Travel Insurance

 After I searched through the website, I found a plan that covered me for 2 months in South Africa for only 60 USD.
 That is super cheap!!
 It only covered emergency medical expenses, but that’s all I wanted.

 I was still a little hesitant before buying, so I made use of the live chat window on the Squaremouth Insurance website.
 I asked a million questions since I’d never bought travel insurance before and I was confused.
-A real person was there answering my questions, and I felt comfortable after.
+A real person was there answering my questions, and I felt very comfortable after.

 After my medical emergency in South Africa, Squaremouth reimbursed me for 100% of my expenses.